 Who are FIIs?

-There are numerous large organizations such as mutual fund entities, banks that invest a huge amount in the Indian financial market.
-The presence of FIIs in the stock trading and securities purchased by FIIs helps to move the market upward.
+There are numerous large organizations such as mutual fund entities, and banks that invest a huge amount in the Indian financial market.
+The presence of FIIs in stock trading and securities purchased by FIIs helps to move the market upward.

 Experts advise investors to do their own study and pick stocks that also match their risk profile.
 Investors can use both technical and fundamental parameters to make their buy or sell decisions.

-Under fundamental parameters one can track Cash flows, EPS, PEG ratio, leverage on the books, revenue growth as well as future CAPEX spends etc.
+Under fundamental parameters one can track Cash flows, EPS, PEG ratio, leverage on the books, revenue growth, as well as future CAPEX, spends, etc.

-The reasons for buying, holding or selling any stock depends on the market participant – short term or positional trader, short term or long-term investor, they say.
-Based on the financial and portfolio positioning different actions can be taken.
+The reasons for buying, holding or selling any stock depends on the market participant – short term or positional trader, short-term or long-term investor, they say.
+Based on the financial and portfolio positioning, different actions can be taken.

-“A trader or a positional investor can use 50-day moving averages to identify short-term entry opportunities and the 100/200-day moving averages to identify medium-term entry opportunities.
+“A trader or a positional investor can use 50-day moving averages to identify short-term entry opportunities and 100/200-day moving averages to identify medium-term entry opportunities.
 Another technical parameter of importance is the price trend, both on the daily and weekly time frame charts,” he said.

 Experts also said that the companies coming under Nifty 50 gave phenomenal returns.
-Most large-cap stock prices have gained a price hike, some delivering returns greater than 100 per cent in a short time.
+Most large-cap stock prices have gained a price hike, some delivering returns greater than 100 percent in a short time.

 What Should Investors Do?

-However, it should be noted that FIIs’ decision to increase or reduce the percentage of shares should not be the only parameters investors should track before buying or selling stock in a company.
+However, it should be noted that FII’s decision to increase or reduce the percentage of shares should not be the only parameters investors should track before buying or selling stock in a company.
 Therefore, many experts advise investors to do stock market research and do their own study and pick stocks that also match their risk appetite.
 Also, investors can use both fundamental and technical analysis to make their buy or sell decisions.

-Staying or exiting in the large-cap completely depends on the individual’s decision.
+Staying or exiting in the large cap completely depends on the individual’s decision.
 But before making any decision, do thorough research and analysis about a company that you want to invest in.